 Entrance

 No entrance exam – entrance is based on an interview (in person, where possible), report and reference.
 ‘You have to be academically competent and a student we can work with,’ says the deputy head academic.
-Years 9, 10 and 12 are the usual entranc
+Years 9, 10 and 12 are the usual entrance

 - Open days